Will the Military Automatically Upgrade My Discharge?

 Example Cases:

-One of our recent successes involved a case where we argued that the demonstrated character and community service of our client after his military service should be considered and the Board found the argument compelling and awarded an honorable discharge.
-In another case, we successfully argued that combat related PTSD was a triggering factor for drug use and misconduct.
+One of our recent successes involved a case where we argued that our client’s demonstrated character and community service after his military service should be considered.
+The Board found the argument compelling and awarded an honorable discharge.
+In another case, we successfully argued that combat-related PTSD was a triggering factor for drug use and misconduct.
 As a result, the veteran received an upgrade to an honorable discharge.
 In addition to the specific facts of these cases, success was achieved based on a thorough review of recent decisions and trends at the Boards and the tailoring of legal arguments based on those trends.
+If you are a veteran interested in applying for a discharge upgrade, please contact Crisp and Associates at 717-412-4676 and speak to one of our attorneys about your options.
+As veterans, we are passionate about these cases and always eager to help those who have served our country.